susanw1/zscript/RCode.md

 	This is particularly recommended for the default debug channel, in the absence of serial/USB, as a telnet connection can then be used.

 An RCode receiver is allowed to implement routing.
 This is where an `@` is placed at the begining of a command sequence - the rest of the command is skipped by the parser and ignored.
-No specification is given for the operation of such a command, but it must not involve a newline, and the `@` must be the first character after the newline.
+No specification is given for the operation of such a command sequence, but it must not involve a newline (otherwise the next command sequence will be considered to have begun) and the `@` must be the first non-whitespace in the sequence.
 The encouraged method of operation is that the begining of the routed command sequence has a dot seperated series of addresses, and the command is send with the first of these stripped off.
 An example: